HFrench20/artic-rabv/README.md

-# Artic-rabv
+# artic-rabv_OIRSA
-Repository of material for rabies virus genomic surveillance using MinION sequencing (forked and modified from [artic-base](https://github.com/artic-network/artic-base) and the latest conda environment from artic-ncov2019
+Repository of material for rabies virus genomic surveillance using MinION sequencing (forked and modified from [artic-rabv](https://github.com/kirstyn/artic-rabv) which is forked and modified from [artic-base](https://github.com/artic-network/artic-base) and the latest conda environment from artic-ncov2019.
 Includes resources and datasets used in publication:
 Brunker K, Jaswant G, Thumbi SM et al. Rapid in-country sequencing of whole virus genomes to inform rabies elimination programmes [version 1; peer review: awaiting peer review].
 Wellcome Open Res 2020, 5:3 (https://doi.org/10.12688/wellcomeopenres.15518.1)